Version 3.12.0

 Instead of, or in addition to, a flat amount of XP per session, the GM can use as many of the following methods to reward players with character progression as they like.

-If the players gain more or less XP on average than they would under the default XP advancement rules, the advancement cost should be adjusted so that the rate of character advancement stays roughly the same.
+If the players gain more or less XP on average than they would under the default XP advancement rules, the advancement cost should be adjusted so that the rate of character advancement stays roughly the same (able to advance a trait by one level every four sessions).

 Keys are PC-specific behaviors that reward the players with XP.
 They are determined either through collaboration between the player and the GM, or by the player selecting one or more from a GM-provided list.
 (See Appendix A for example lists.)
 The GM can award 1 XP any time a player hits their key, or 1 XP the first time a player's key is hit in that session (awarded then or at the end of the session), or just 1 XP at the end of a session if they hit any keys that session.